mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 The disadvantage is that time to generate a grid is exponential - if you have 5 samplers, 5 seeds, 5 step counts, 5 CFG scales... that's 5^4, or 625 images.
 Add another variable and now it's 3125 images.
 You can see how this quickly jumps from a two minute render to a two hour render.

+### Status

+Initial version is technically functional.
+Needs some fix-ups and some better web design before it's quite ready for primetime.

 ### Table of Contents

 - [#Examples](Examples)